 One of the most compelling factors of SAP Fiori is that our applications need to be developed, configured and maintained only once for all changes to become effective across all devices.
-This way, the end user gets a consistent experience no matter which device he or she uses.
+This way, the end users gets a consistent experience no matter which device they use.
 SAPUI5 makes responsive design easy by offering a wide range of UI controls that automatically adjust to different form factors and interaction styles.
 Additionally, SAPUI5 lets you adjust the size of the controls to match the type of interaction (such as touch device or keyboard/mouse).
 The advantage of responsive design is that apps can adjust to different screen sizes without requiring additional coding and maintenance efforts.

 There are certain use cases where a responsive approach may not be appropriate.
-For instance, you would probably prefer to enter large amounts of data on your desktop.
-At the same time, you may only want to view the data you entered or perhaps enter a small subset of data on your tablet or smartphone.
-In such cases, it makes sense to design for different devices and adapt the complexity of the uses case according to the specific device.
+For instance, users would probably prefer to enter large amounts of data on your desktop.
+At the same time, they may only want to view the data entered or perhaps enter a small subset of data on their tablet or smartphone.
+In such cases, it makes sense to design for different devices and adapt the complexity of the use case to the specific device.
 This is what we call adaptive design.
 This approach requires app developers to manually define specific designs for the different form factors.
 It means slightly more effort, but also allows for more targeted support of device-specific use cases.

-The following 3 example shows how a standard list report floorplan would translate to different devices in a (semi)responsive way.
+The examples in this section show how a standard list report floorplan would translate to different devices in a (semi-)responsive way.